-We generate revenues from two sources: (1) sales of our network traffic management systems and our network management application solutions and platforms, security as a service solution to telecom providers and (2) maintenance and support services and professional services, including installation and training.
-We generally provide maintenance and support services pursuant to a one- to three-year maintenance and support program, which may be purchased by customers at the time of product purchase or on a renewal basis.
+We generate revenues from two sources: (1) sales of our network traffic management systems and our network management application solutions and platforms, security solution to telecom providers and (2) maintenance and support services and professional services, including installation and training.
+We generally provide maintenance and support services pursuant to a one- to various years' maintenance and support program, which may be purchased by customers at the time of product purchase or on a renewal basis.